Nooberieno/DnD-Homebrew/items/Whisperwind Amulet.md

 ---
 title: Whisperwind Amulet
 layout: default
+parent: Items
 ---
-The Whisperwind Amulet is a legendary item that can be worn as an amulet
+The Whisperwind Amulet is a legendary item that can be worn as an amulet, it must be attuned by an arcane trickster rogue in order to use it

 ## Features
 * **Spell Slot Augmentation**: